Striving to further the profession with diverse opportunities in continuing education, advocacy, ethics awareness, and networking.

 The judging panel will not consider any paper that does not comply with these guidelines.

-The judging panel will be selected from prior winners of the Charles H. Dow Award, full Members of the MTA, and representatives of sponsoring organizations.
-Members of the Board of Directors of the MTA, with the exception of the editorial board of the MTA’s Journal of Technical Analysis, shall not be eligible to serve on the judging panel.
+The judging panel will be selected from prior winners of the Charles H. Dow Award, full Members of the CMT Association, and representatives of sponsoring organizations.
+Members of the Board of Directors of the CMT Association, with the exception of the editorial board of the Journal of Technical Analysis, shall not be eligible to serve on the judging panel.
 The chair of the Award Committee will be a non-voting member of the judging panel.
 No author shall ask for or receive assistance of any kind from a member of the judging panel.

-The recipient will receive a cash prize of USD $5,000 and will be invited to present the winning paper at the MTA’s Annual Symposium in New York City.
+The recipient will receive a cash prize of USD $5,000 and will be invited to present the winning paper at the CMT Association’s Annual Symposium in New York City.
 If applicable, all federal, state, and local taxes shall be the sole responsibility of the recipient.
-The paper or a summary may be published in the MTA’s Journal of Technical Analysis, the MTA Technically Speaking e-newsletter, the MTA website, and the MTA Knowledge Base.
+The paper or a summary may be published in the Journal of Technical Analysis, our Technically Speaking e-newsletter, the CMT Association’s website, and the CMT Association’s Knowledge Base.
 At the discretion of the judges, the authors of runner-up papers will receive certificates.

-The MTA may publicize the award, its recipients’ names (but not necessarily their places of employment) and all or part of the winning paper or runner-up papers.
+The CMT Association may publicize the award, its recipients’ names (but not necessarily their places of employment) and all or part of the winning paper or runner-up papers.
 Award recipients and runners-up may publicize their awards in an appropriate manner without undue enhancement.